LLSA Test Requirements and Process

 Taking the Test

 LLSA tests must be taken online through ABEM's ABEM MOC Online.
 Once registered, physicians may take the LLSA test up to three times under that registration.
 If needed, a physician may register for an LLSA test more than once as long as it is available to them.
 Physicians may take the LLSA test immediately upon registering for it, or may wait to take the test later.
 If a physician has registered for the CME associated with an LLSA test, registration for the CME activity must be completed before taking the LLSA test.

 There is no need to complete an LLSA test in one sitting.
 It is open-book, and ABEM diplomates and former diplomates may prepare for it and take it in groups.

 Once registered, a physician may take the LLSA test any time up to five years after registering for it.

 ABEM MOC Online will automatically score the LLSA test when the physician submits it for scoring.
 The score will be available online immediately.
 If the physician has not passed the test, information about the number of attempts remaining within the current registration will also appear.
 The physician may take the LLSA test again immediately or at a later date.

 A physician who passes the LLSA test has the option of printing out a certificate of test completion or e-mailing the certificate to one or more e-mail addresses, such as employers.

-If the physician registered for CME for the 2011, 2012, 2013, or 2014 LLSA Activity, a CME certificate of completion will be available after passing the LLSA test and completing the post-activity evaluation.
+If a physician registered for the CME activity associated with an LLSA test, a CME certificate of completion will be available after passing the LLSA test and completing the post-activity evaluation.